zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

 Here we first use set to define a routing condition named probability.
 A method named `probability` is defined on the singleton class on Sinatra::Base.
 When we pass the :probability => 0.1 as the option to `get`, 0.1 is passed in as the value parameter to the block, and then a condition is set by adding the { rand <= 0.1 } to the @conditions.
 Using set with a block that contains a condition makes the condition reusable.

 Next it defines a method with method names like "GET /" and with the method body as the block passed in.
-The method are defined as class methods on Sinatra::Base.
+The method is defined as class methods on Sinatra::Base.
 The line unbound_method = instance_method method_name is interesting.
 Before I see it I only know instance_method can extract an unbound method from a class's instance methods.
 But it actually just finds and extracts a method from the current scope, no matter it's an instance method or a class methods.
 Here we extract the method that's just defined to the local variable unbound_method.
 The method is later removed with remove_method method_name.
 Before we look into why it does that, let's first look at the `compile` method.
 The `compile(path)` returns an array with two elements path and keys.
-As we can see path and keys are return from the `compile` method and are stored as part of the route information.
+As we can see path and keys are returned from the `compile` method and are stored as part of the route information.
 Let's see what does `compile` do in detail.

 According to the method, the path can be of 4 forms: it responds to to_str, indicating it's a string, responds to keys and match, responds to names and match, and responds to match only, indicating it's a regular expression.